KodeMunkie/imagetozxspec/doc/readme.md

 order certain colours are in; e.g. a pink may be made up of white in screen 1, red in screen 2.
 The option is intended to reduce artifacts and flicker when alternating screens.
-You can choose to order in a number of ways but "Luminosity" is the generally the best, "None" is fast and "Intelligent" attempts to group colours.
+You can choose to order in a number of ways but "Luminosity" is generally the best, "None" is fast and "Intelligent" attempts to group colours.
-Additionally "Brightness" may reduce flicker, "Contrast" may reduce attribute artifact edges or "Hue" may help reduce artifact edges, like contrast but similar colours rather than same colours will be grouped on one screen.
+Additionally "Brightness" may reduce flicker, "Contrast" and "Hue" may reduce may help reduce attribute artifact edges.

 #### Ordered Dither Intensity
 This determines the extent to which an image will be dithered.
 The lower the